Software Quality Management and reducing Software TCO - SIG

 Opportunity costs

-Opportunity costs cover the various potential gains and losses of making one choice versus another.
+Just like some of the other terms in this article, “Opportunity costs” is a commonly used business term.
+Opportunity costs are used to cover the various potential gains and losses of making one choice versus another.

 For example: if a software system requires 10 FTEs to build and maintain, the cost for those FTEs reduces your capacity to work on other systems.
-Without having a clear overview of your software portfolio, it becomes easy to overlook opportunities that other systems hold, and can lead to missed value.
-But again, there is even more to it.
+This is straightforward.

 An abstract digital illustration depicting a security breach.
 The central focus is a large padlock icon, cracked and highlighted in red, symbolizing the breach.
 Surrounding it are various digital elements, including lines of code, circuit patterns, and smaller padlock icons.
 The background features a complex network of interconnected nodes and circuits, some of which are highlighted in red to indicate vulnerability.
 In the foreground, warning symbols such as exclamation marks are flashing.
 The overall atmosphere is tense and chaotic, representing the urgency and danger of a cybersecurity breach.